dilawar/ncbs/handbook/student_handbook.markdown

 animal subjects and be fully aware of the core ethical concerns surrounding the use of animals in research.
 To ensure that we maintain high standards of animal care, specific guidelines will have to be followed by all users.
-Some of these include: animal users have to be registered with the Animal Care Facility and abide by its rules; animal users have to be listed on Animal Protocol Forms used by individual labs; users must follow detailed guidelines for ensuring that animals
+Some of these include animal users have to be registered with the Animal Care Facility and abide by its rules; animal users have to be listed on Animal Protocol Forms used by individual labs; users must follow detailed guidelines for ensuring that animals